 1. Go On A Scavenger Hunt

 We have a few fun ideas for scavenger hunts in the fall.
 One of our favorites is searching for the signs of autumn.
 The sights and sounds of the changing seasons appear all around as the seasons begin to change.
-It’s become a game that my daughter and I play as each season turns into the next.
+It’s become a game my daughter and I play as each season turns into the next.

 Another fun idea is to go out into nature to search for specific colors or shapes.
-For example, my daughter and I see hearts everywhere we go and have created a beautiful video of them all that you can see in HERE–> Heart-Shaped Nature Scavenger Hunt.
+For example, my daughter and I see hearts everywhere we go and have created a beautiful video of them all that you can see HERE–> Heart-Shaped Nature Scavenger Hunt.

 2. Gather Treasures for Nature Crafts

 Autumn is one of the best seasons to make fall nature crafts using natural materials.
 So, take advantage of the bounty waiting right outside your door.
 Or, invite children on a nature hunt in the great outdoors this autumn to collect some nature crafting materials.
 Collect acorns to make acorn marble necklaces, leaves to make leaf art, turkey leaf lanterns for Thanksgiving, or heart mason jars just for fun!